gulla0/ai-tweet-generator/README.md

 3. Backend processes transcript with Claude API in the background
 4. Generated tweets are stored in the local file system
 5. Frontend fetches and displays the generated tweets
+6. User can edit, send, or delete tweets as needed
+7. State changes are persisted to the backend

 ## Customizing the Tweet Generation